 One of two things happen – you’ll either give up and head home, and we’ve seen that happen to quite a few, or you’ll break through the wall and come out the other side much stronger and ready to really start your new life in Lanzarote.

 Moving to Lanzarote is the start to a very exciting new phase in their lives.
-We’ve been here nearly 20 years, the kids grew up here, and we have never regretted making the decision to make Lanzarote our home, because that’s what it is.
+We’ve been here for more than 20 years, the kids grew up here, and we have never regretted making the decision to make Lanzarote our home, because that’s what it is.
 Home.

 Also read: 8 tips for getting a job in Lanzarote.